vtsynergy/OpenDwarfs-Capstone/dense-linear-algebra/lud/README.md

 ## Notes

 - LU uses no pivoting.
-The Laplacian matrix is strictly diagonally dominant, so this is adequate for demonstration.
+The Laplacian matrix is strictly diagonally dominant and zero pivoting is not required
 - Matrices are stored as `std::vector<std::vector<double>>` for clarity.
 For higher performance, consider a flat `std::vector<double>` with manual indexing.
 - Complexity is `O(N^3)` and memory is `O(N^2)`.
 The `N=4096` case is compute and memory heavy.